sophiebushchak/pokedex-server/README.md

-# pokedex-rest-server
+# Pokédex REST Server
-Node.JS Pokédex REST API back-end with searching and filtering
+Node.JS Pokédex REST API back-end with searching and filtering.
+The data is sourced from PokéApi.

 Work in progress.